typetools/guava/README-typetools.md

  * If a `cf-master` branch exists in this repository, follow the instructions above to merge it into master.

-2. Pull in the latest Guava version (https://github.com/google/guava/releases).
+2. Pull in the latest Guava tagged version (https://github.com/google/guava/releases).
 This will makes a merge, which must appear in the typetools/guava repository.
 (Do not squash-and-merge if you are working on a different branch!)
 If your clone of guava is in directory `$t/libraries` and is named